vanshikaverma-13/EV_Charging_Demand_Prediction/README.md

 - Built and evaluated regression models for short-term EV adoption prediction
 - Visualized both historical trends and future projections for top counties
 - Saved the trained model as a pickle file (`ev_adoption_model.pkl`) for future use or deployment

+---

+### Final Submission – Streamlit Dashboard (Local Deployment)

+- Built an interactive dashboard in `app.py` using Streamlit
+- Integrated trained model (`forecasting_ev_model.pkl`) for EV adoption forecasting
+- Enabled county-wise trend visualization with 3-year projections
+- Added thematic image (`ev-car-factory.jpg`) for better UI
+- Successfully tested the app locally via the VS Code terminal
+- Listed dependencies in `requirements.txt` for reproducibility

+---

+## Acknowledgment

+This project was completed as part of the **AICTE Internship Cycle 2 by S4F**, focused on electric vehicle analytics and demand forecasting.